 Early departure by coach this morning as we head east to Kirkenes, through beautiful northern Lapland.
 Sit back and enjoy breathtaking nature and landscapes, with a stop along the way for lunch in Karasjok.
 Late afternoon arrival into Kirkenes and evening at leisure.
 Overnight at Thon Hotel Kirkenes or similar.

-This morning join a 3hr King Crab Safari.
+Morning at leisure.
+Or perhaps join an optional 3hr King Crab Safari.
 This giant of the sea, living in Kirkenes Fjord, can reach up to 2m across and weigh 15kg.
 Depending on weather/ice, this excursion might be by boat or snowmobile drawn sleigh (no snowmobile driving; passengers' sit in a sled drawn by the guide's snowmobile).
 Once the King Crab has been caught, transfer to a remote cabin, where it is cooked for a delicious lunch.
-Continue south to the centre of Sami world at Inari, the capital of Lapland, to visit the Sajos Sami Cultural Centre and Parliament.
+Early afternoon we continue south to the centre of Sami world at Inari, the capital of Lapland, to visit the Sajos Sami Cultural Centre and Parliament.
 Set in the heart of Sapmi, in a unique natural landscape on the shore of Lake Inari, it serves as a centre for Sami self-governance, culture, education and know-how.
 Modern conference premises, facilities and technology go hand in hand with authentic, living, Sami culture.
 Continue on to tiny Saariselka village, the centre of Finland's winter sports.
 Your evening is at leisure.
 Overnight at Santa's Hotel Tunturi or similar.

 Maximum group size: 32 persons